dlktdr/HeadTracker/README.md

 ## RC HeadTracker
 If your an RC enthusiast like myself with a FPV headset at some point you thought wouldn't it be cool if I could turn my head and the camera would follow.
 That is the intention of this project.
 It is a continuation of the work started by Dennis Frie, Mark Mansur and others.

-Please visit the WIKI https://github.com/dlktdr/HeadTracker/wiki for the hardware required how to build.
+Please visit the WIKI https://github.com/dlktdr/HeadTracker/wiki for the hardware required and how to build one.

 Download the latest version from https://github.com/dlktdr/HeadTracker/releases if your running on a Windows machine.